-In case of programmes with a single valuation, the student is permitted to access his answer script and the marks awarded to that script on payment of a prescribed fee.
+A student is permitted to access his answer script and the marks awarded to that script on payment of a prescribed fee.

 31. Statement of Grades:

 The statement of grades for all the programmes for each semester will show the GPs and the GPAs.
 The Consolidated Statement of Gradeswill, in addition to the GPs and GPAs for each semester show the CGPA for the entire programme and the classification of the student's performance with the marks scored in percentage in the categories such as Language I and II and Major & Allied courses.